Gun folks have debated about the 380 ACP vs 9mm for ages. Read and decide which caliber fascinates you more as a gun carrier.

 Cost Per Round

-Check out this video by Langley Firearms Academy about a 9mm vs .380 bone test:
+Check out this bone test video by Langley Firearms Academy about the difference in the impact of a 9mm and .380:

 Do you have a favored preference between the .380 ACP and 9mm?
 Share your thoughts in the comments section below!